Interviews

 Graduated Harvard Medical School Class of 1973

-Shirley Marks, born and raised in Tyler, Texas, attended Spelman College, in Atlanta, Georgia.
-She attended Harvard Medical School from 1969 to 1973, and credits being recruited by Dr. David Potter at Morehouse College, where she took most of her classes.
+Shirley Marks, born and raised in Tyler, TX, attended Spelman College in Atlanta, GA.
+She attended Harvard Medical School from 1969 to 1973, and credits her recruitment to Dr. David Potter at Morehouse College, where she took most of her classes.

 "Harvard Medical School has accepted Morehouse men for years, for decades; this is not new...
 I'm the first Spelman graduate to have been accepted at Harvard Medical."